-As people cross this ‘Threshold’ stage they can find themselves feeling uncertain, disoriented, lonely, vulnerable, or afraid.
-Your role as a leader here is to provide structure.
+As people enter this stage they can naturally find themselves feeling uncertain, disoriented, lonely, vulnerable, or afraid.
+The old world has gone but the new world has not yet been built.

-- First, bottom up, you can encourage people to find their own ways of coping with uncertainty, by developing their personal capacities for inner leadership.
+- First, bottom up, you can encourage people to develop their own inner leadership and become better at coping with uncertainty.

-Teach them especially to centre and ground, make sense of their situations, and find more opportunities in a crisis.
-Then they will become confident of their ability to manage their uncertainty and find more solutions to it.
+Teach them especially to centre and ground more deeply, make clearer sense of their situations, and find more opportunities in a crisis.

-- Second, top down, you can provide structure by putting in place the culture of your future vision.
+- Second, top down, you can provide structure by putting the culture of your future vision in place.

 Management guru Peter Drucker wrote that, “Culture eats strategy for breakfast.”
-The Threshold phase brings you the opportunity to put that culture into place, by defining the values that will make your vision succeed, why they matter, and how you will put them into practice.
-(By doing so, you immediately achieve half your vision.)
+This Threshold phase of transition gives you the opportunity to put that culture in place.

 Adapted from Inner Leadership: tools for building inspiration in times of change.